Richard Ledezma: Guadalajara

-On June 12, 2025, Ledezma signed with Mexican club Guadalajara.
+On June 12, 2025, Ledezma signed with Mexican club Guadalajara on a free transfer.
+Ledezma made his Liga MX debut on July 20 in a 1–0 loss to León.

 International career

+United States youth and senior

 Ledezma received his first international call-up from the United States under-19s in January 2018 and quickly advanced to the under-20 side.
 He earned his first start for the United States under-20 side against the French under-21s, helping the United States to a 1–0 victory.

 On May 17, 2019, Ledezma revealed he was contacted by the Mexican Football Federation regarding switching to represent his ancestral Mexico.
 Ledezma did not close the door to representing either federation, but remained aligned with the United States for the time being.

 On June 4, 2019, in the 2019 FIFA U-20 World Cup, Ledezma recorded an assist in the United States's 3–2 victory over France in the Round of 16, as his through-ball in the 25th minute split Boubacar Kamara and Dan-Axel Zagadou setting up Sebastian Soto for the finish.

 He received his first call-up to the senior United States squad for matches against Wales and Panama in November 2020.
 On November 16, Ledezma made his senior national team debut against Panama when he came on as a substitute in the 68th minute and created two assists for goals by Sebastian Soto.

+Switch to Mexico national team

+On November 23, 2025, Ledezma communicated his intention of applying for a one-time switch through FIFA in order to represent the Mexico national team.
+On January 15, 2026, Mexico national team executives formally submitted their request for Ledezma’s international allegiance switch to FIFA, which was approved on January 20.

+On January 22, Ledezma participated the full 90 plus minutes in a friendly match against Panama with Mexico taking the 1–0 win.
+On 25 February 2026, Ledezma scores his first goal for Mexico in a friendly match against Iceland in the 22nd minute as Mexico took the 4–0 win.

 Personal life

-Born in the United States, Ledezma is of Mexican descent.
+Born in the United States, Ledezma is of Mexican descent, with his father being from Durango and his mother from Baja California.